watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

     -   Run containers using the Kubernetes dashboard.

-2. What options does the customer have for a Docker image registry, and what would you recommend?
+2. What options does the customer have for a Docker image registry and container scanning, and what would you recommend?

 3. How will the customer configure web site containers so that they are reachable publicly at port 80/443 from Azure Kubernetes Service (AKS)?